xargon666/auguste-LAP01D04-potato-or-pepsi/README.md

 # Exercise
 Working in pairs:
 1. Clone the node http server that you created yesterday.
 Keep the client the same.
-    - Setup an npm package for your server-side code and create a "dev" script
+    - Setup an npm package for your server-side code and create a "start" script
     - Change the backend to fulfil the same role, but using Express.

 2. Start work on your own API!
 You can choose what you use to create it and what it does.
     - Consider [RESTful routing](https://gist.github.com/alexpchin/09939db6f81d654af06b)
     - As a stretch goal, try and implement all four parts of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality (Create, Read, Update, Delete)
     - Prepare a short demonstration of your API's functionality (perhaps this will mean writing some front-end code, perhaps not) to share with the group.
+You could demonstrate using `curl`, [Postman](https://www.postman.com/), a custom frond-end or a combination!

 ***